How to Clean Cat Pee From Carpet | Eliminate Urine Odor

 - Water-safe surfaces

-Simple Solution Cat Extreme Stain and Odor Remover
+Simple Solution Cat Extreme Stain & Odor Remover

 - Enzymes break down and permanently eliminate the smell of urine